+MAC users are not much worried to protect MAC from intruder attacks or data loss until something bad happens.
+Most of them are not worried about antivirus and malware scanner for MAC like Windows users do.
 Fortunately, MAC OS is less vulnerable to virus and malware attacks compare to Windows.
-However, for the sake of your data and personal information, it is better to take a couple of security precautions to protect your MAC before any bad things happen.
+However, for the sake of your data and personal information, it is better to take a couple of security precautions to protect your MAC from any bad things happen.

 Nowadays, online attacks are very common.
-Compare to another form of attacks, phishing emails and password stealing are the easy hacking techniques.
+Compare to another form of attacks, phishing emails and password-stealing are the easy hacking techniques.
 This stolen information can lead hackers to victim’s other valuable data like bank accounts and credit card information.

-Recently, we heard news about iCloud account hacking that lead to spread celebrities’ personal information.
+Recently, we heard news about iCloud account hacking that leads to spread celebrities’ personal information.
 The first and foremost step to protect data is to protect your online accounts.
 If you are the one depending Apple ecosystem for everything, here are a few tips that help you to secure your data and personal information.

-Use Two-Factor Authentication for iCloud.
+Use Two-Factor Authentication for iCloud to Secure Account.

-After you turn on two-factor authentication, a verification code will be sent to your trusted device or phone number when you sign in to a new device or browser with your Apple ID.
+After you turn on two-factor authentication, a verification code will be sent to your trusted device or phone number when you sign into a new device or browser with your Apple ID.
 To turn on Two-Factor on iPhone, Go to Settings > iCloud > tap your Apple ID> Tap Password & Security > Tap Turn on Two-Factor Authentication.
-For more devices like MAC and iPad, there is a more detailed article for Two-Factor authentication that can refer from Apple Two-factor authentication for Apple ID.
+For more devices like MAC and iPad, there is a more detailed article for Two-Factor authentication that can refer to Apple Two-factor authentication for Apple ID.

-Secure Home Router and Wi-Fi
+Secure Home Router and Wi-Fi to protect Home Network

 Gatekeeper options are found in Apple menu > System Preferences… > Security & Privacy > General tab under the header “Allow applications downloaded from.
 More details about using Gatekeeper can read from here.